StephanieChevalier/stephaniechevalier.github.io/_pages/more-info.md

 ## Quotations

-"The scientist is not the person who gives the right answers, it is the one who asks the right questions." (*"Le savant n'est pas l'homme qui fournit de vraies réponses, c'est celui qui pose les vraies questions."*) ― Claude Levi-Strauss
+"The scientist is not the person who gives the right answers, it is the one who asks the right questions." (*"Le savant n'est pas l'homme qui fournit de vraies réponses, c'est celui qui pose les vraies questions."*) ― Claude Lévi-Strauss

 "A woman is human.
 She is not better, wiser, stronger, more intelligent, more creative, or more responsible than a man.
 Likewise, she is never less.
 Equality is a given.
 A woman is human." ― Vera Nazarian